JeringTech/KeyValueStore/ReadMe.md

 Faster's complexities, namely:

 - Sessions
-- Binary serialization,
+- Binary serialization
 - Use of `SpanByte`
-- Log compaction
 - Disposal
 - Configuration for general use

-Initial key value store is functional.
-Package isn't published yet.
-This readme is a template at the moment.
+- TODO Log compaction

+`MixedStorageKVStore` is functional but the package Jering.KeyValueStore hasn't been published.
+The rest of this readme is a template.

 # Jering.KeyValueStore
 [![Build Status](https://dev.azure.com/JeringTech/KeyValueStore/_apis/build/status/Jering.KeyValueStore-CI?branchName=master)](https://dev.azure.com/JeringTech/KeyValueStore/_build/latest?definitionId=1?branchName=master)